goodbyetonto/bootcamphw/README.md

 # https-goodbyetonto.github.io-Horiseon_Accessibility_Initiative-
 For more information on ADA web accessibility guidelines: https://www.ada.gov/pcatoolkit/chap5toolkit.htm

 Please note all changes to original html below, listed by line number from original index.html.
-When opening tags (ie. <tag> are referenced, it is assumed that their closing (ie. </tag>) counterparts are included.
+When opening tags are referenced, it is assumed that their closing counterparts are included in any edits to the original markdown.

 Line 7: Changed 'title' content from 'Website' to 'Horiseon Homepage'